erhardsc/patti-wheeler/plugins/wpforms-lite/readme.txt

 == Changelog ==

+= 1.4.2.1 =
+- Added: Setting to hide Announcement feed

+= 1.4.2 =
+- Added: Import your old Ninja Forms or Contact Form 7 forms!
+(WPForms > Tools > Import)
+- Changed: Dropdown/Checkbox/Multiple Choice "Show Values" setting has been hidden by default to avoid confusion, can be re-enabled using the `wpforms_fields_show_options_setting` filter
+- Fixed: reCATCHA now showing in the Form Builder preview when enabled
+- Fixed: Encoded/escaped entities in email notifications
+- Fixed: German translation issue

+= 1.4.1.1 =
+- Changed: Improved the loading order of javascript files for forms builder
+- Changed: Update some strings for Russian translation

+= 1.4.1 =
+- Added: Ability to rename Form>Settings>Notifications>Single notification panels
+- Added: Define a minimum PHP version support in plugin readme.txt file
+- Added: Display a friendly link to a full page version, when form is previewed on AMP pages
+- Added: Ability to collapse Form>Settings>Notifications>Single notification panels
+- Added: Russian translation
+- Added: Allow more than 1 default selection for checkboxes fields
+- Changed: Bump minimum WordPress version to 4.6
+- Changed: Improved localization support of the plugin
+- Changed: Improved texts in various places
+- Changed: Code style improvements throughout the plugin
+- Changed: Combine WPFORMS_DEBUG and WPFORMS_DEVELOPMENT into one, use `wpforms_debug()` to check
+- Changed: All HTTP requests now validate target sites SSL certificates with WP bundled certificates (since 3.7)
+- Fixed: Notification email is empty if submitted form has no user values (displaying user friendly message instead)
+- Fixed: Pressing enter in "Enter a notification name" popup does nothing
+- Fixed: Fancy Fields can be dragged into form, but then get stuck
+- Fixed: Deprecate a misspelled `wpforms_csv_export_seperator` filter, introduced a proper name for it
+- Fixed: Conditional logic comparison issues if rule contained special characters

 = 1.4.0.1 =
 - Added: Non-dismissible Dashboard page admin only notice about PHP 5.2.
 - Changed: Updated FontAwesome library